kryzical/robodog/README.md

-ripped robot dog file from vmware pro
+files from the google drive arthur posted

-uses noetic as its the last ROS1 distro to be released
+has python code relevant to robodog movement and etc